Rav2/HEPMachineLearning/RootAnalysis/README.md

 * Follow the provided instructions to install the analysis.
 Make sure you can compile and run it.
 * Copy folder RootAnalysis from this repository and swap files.
-* Re-compile and re-run HTTAnalysis.
+* Re-run cmake,  re-compile and re-run HTTAnalysis.
 * You should obtain a file as output with TTree in it.
-The file should be in HTTAnalysis/output/
+The file should be in folder specified by htt_MuTau.ini

+## Specifying parameters to extract

+To specify which particle properties and for which particles to extract, see file HTTAnalysis/ml_Properties.ini